AmirSahrani/exercises/exercises.md

 ## Derivatives (SP1)

-A derivative of a function give the slope of a function at a certain point, let's say you have a function with the distance traveled by a car, if you want to know exactly how fast that car is traveling at a certain point, you would want the slope of the function and that point.
+A derivative of a function give the slope of a function at a certain point.
+Let's say you have a function showing the distance traveled by a car, intuitively if we want to know how fast we are moving at a certain point, we can look at how much distance we have traveled in a relatively short time, let's say 1 second.
+Then our speed at that point is the distance we traveled in 1 second.
+If we make the time interval shorter and shorter, we get a better and better estimate.
+There are analytical way of solving this, but for now we will use a numerical method to estimate these derivatives.

+If you are interested [here](https://calculusmadeeasy.org/) is a nice resource on derivatives and other calculus topics

 ![Derivative animation](figures/derivative_animation.gif)

 This derivate can be estimated with the following equation (note $f'(x)$ is the derivative of $f(x)$:

 $$ f'(x) \approx \frac{f(x + h) - f(x)}{h} $$

+Here we can see the idea of taking a small step $h$ (which could be a short time step) and looking at the change in the function value (such as distance), and if we then divide this by the step size, we get an estimate of the slope of the function at that point.

 Your goal is to implement a function that takes in a function, and a value, and returns the derivative of the function at that value. use `h=0.0001` as the